 Field-hunting tip

-Look in metamorphosed limestone (skarn zones) country — that is the host setting where dellaite typically forms.
+Look in metamorphosed limestone (skarn zones) country, the host setting where dellaite typically forms.
 If you start seeing calcite, ettringite, afwillite in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.